You are viewing documentation for a previous version of this software.

 Retrying an operation

 Any interceptor can call chain.retry to immediately restart the current request chain from the beginning.
-This can be helpful if the interceptor needed to refresh an access token or modify other configuration for the to succeed.
+This can be helpful if the interceptor needed to refresh an access token or modify other configuration for the operation to succeed.

 Important: Do not call retry in an unbounded way.
 If your server is returning 500s or if the user has no internet connection, repeatedly retrying can create an infinite loop of requests (especially if you aren't using the MaxRetryInterceptor to limit the number of retries).